Newland & Associates, PLC

 (a) Cash payment of 20% of the total amount offered, paid with the submission of the Offer, and

-(b) Monthly installment payments of the remainder of realizable value, plus future income over the life of the collection statute.
+(b) Monthly installment payments of the remainder of realizable value, plus future income over 60 months or the life of the collection statute, whichever is shorter.”

 STATUTE OF LIMITATIONS

-Now, if less than four or five years are left in the 10-year collection period, the IRS has agreed to reduce the outstanding tax liability in consideration of the time remaining.
-Perhaps the IRS reached this point because it cannot now present Taxpayers with the Draconian choice of signing a waiver or having salary garnished or assets seized.
-Now, the amount due and the period within which to pay the Offer in installments may be significantly reduced if the time remaining to collect the tax debt is less than five years.
+Now, if less than four or five years are left in the 10-year collection period, the IRS has agreed to reduce the number of monthly payments in consideration of the time remaining.
+Perhaps the IRS reached this point because it cannot now present Taxpayers with the Draconian choice of signing a waiver or having their salaries garnished or assets seized.
+Now, the amount due and the period within which to pay the Offer in installments may be significantly reduced if the time remaining to collect the tax debt is less than 60 months (five years); particularly if there is only a couple of years or less left on the 10-year collection period.

 WHEN WERE THE TAXES ASSESSED?